lmmentel/mendeleev/docs/source/data.rst

    Original values for gasses are converted from g/L to g/cm\ :sup:`3`.

-   For elements where several allotropes exist, the density corresponding to the most abundand are reported (for full list refer to :cite:`haynes2014crc`), namely:
+   For elements where several allotropes exist, the density corresponding to the most abundant are reported (for full list refer to :cite:`haynes2014crc`), namely:

    - Antimony (gray)
    - Berkelium (α form)